 There are a few more tips I’d like to add.
 The most important tip is to trust your ears.
 Like all rules, the 100% rule is not set in stone.
 You are a listener like everyone else.
 If things are sounding great go with it irrespective of where EQ levels are at.

 Make a habit of testing how things sound in your DJ headphones when lining up your next track.
-If you are at home listen to your mix through your home studio monitors to see how it sounds in a live environment.
+If you are at home listen to your mix through your home studio monitors or active DJ speakers to see how it sounds in a live environment.
 A quick check to see how the song sounds without the highs or lows can give you instant insight.
 It can also highlight any potential issues that may come up like muffled vocals or basslines that spill into the mid frequencies.

 I’d also recommend you never sharply cut an EQ to say 50%.
 Any of the frequencies will sound strange if they are cut in this way.
 It’s better to either go gradual or do an instant kill.